Frederick R. Rude V.M.D.

 After Ruth Anne died in 2016, dad was heartbroken, but he made the decision to keep living and he embraced all that life continued to offer.
 He continued to participate in family trips to grandchildren’s graduations, grandchildren’s sporting events and plays, walks along the Wissahickon and in the Whitemarsh Foundation Meadow, counting bluebirds in the Meadow, releasing Monarch butterflies from their cocoons, and spending time with family and friends.
 However, his health declined and eventually his big heart gave out.

-He leaves behind his children, Catherine Rude (Mark Kennedy), Robert Rude (Mary) and James Rude (Maria Natali), grandchildren Tristan Baker(Christina), Paul Rude, Anne Kennedy, Joseph Kennedy and Marco Natali-Rude and great granddaughter Dylan Baker as well as nieces and nephews and extended family, colleagues and friends.
+He leaves behind his children, Catherine Rude (Mark Kennedy), Robert Rude (Mary) and James Rude (Maria Natali), grandchildren Tristan Baker(Christina), Paul Rude, Anne Kennedy, Joseph Kennedy and Marco Natali-Rude and great grandchildren Dylan, and Lucca Baker, as well as nieces and nephews and extended family, colleagues and friends.

-A celebration of life service will be held once it is possible.
-In lieu of flowers, donations in his memory can be made to any of the following organizations: Working Dog Center Fund at University of Pennsylvania School of Veterinary Medicine; Memorial Fund at Christ’s Lutheran Church in Oreland, PA; Lutheran World Relief PO Box 17061 Baltimore, MD 21297-1061 or the charity of your choice.
+Relatives and friends are invited to Frederick’s Memorial Service Tuesday 8/24 11am, Christ’s Lutheran Church, Oreland.
+In lieu of flowers, donations in his memory can be made to any of the following organizations: Working Dog Center Fund at University of Pennsylvania School of Veterinary Medicine; Christ’s Lutheran Church in Oreland, PA; Lutheran World Relief PO Box 17061 Baltimore, MD 21297-1061 or the charity of your choice.